Tue August 19, 2014

 Music (and Art) at the Museum: Art After 5 on Friday Nights

-Philadelphia’s largest fine art museum - over the past decade - has also become one of the city’s premiere performing arts presenters.
-As WRTI’s Jim Cotter reports, it’s attracting widely diverse audiences.
+Philadelphia’s largest fine art venue has, over the past decade, become one of the city’s premiere performing arts presenters.
+As WRTI’s Jim Cotter reports, it’s attracting audiences with its wide variety of presentations.

 When the Philadelphia Museum of Art began presenting jazz and small ensemble classical concerts in the '90s, it was mostly to help create a more lively atmosphere for patrons to view the art on the walls when the museum stayed open late on Wednesday nights.
 In 2001, the museum expanded its evening hours to include Friday nights.
 And in 2004, the Art After 5 program officially launched, with weekly performances scheduled every Friday evening.